-Jafar M Hassan et.al.
-[1] In his paper they analyzed the performance of the manifolds with a tapered longitudinal section.
+Analyzed the performance of the manifolds with a tapered longitudinal section.
+[1]

-M.Usan et.al.
-[2] In their research paper theyhad applied a multi-disciplinary optimization approach for the exhaust system, exhaust manifold and catalytic converter, in highly integrated concurrent engineering software framework.
+In their research paper they had applied a multidisciplinary optimization approach for the exhaust system, exhaust manifold and catalytic converter, in highly integrated concurrent engineering software framework.
+[2]

-HessamedinNaemi et.al.
-[3] In their research they had employed numerical simulations (CFD methods) for estimating the flow loss coefficient in manifolds.
+In their research they had employed numerical simulations (CFD methods) for estimating the flow loss coefficient in manifolds.
+[3]

-Masahiro Kanazaki [4] In their research paper they have developed a multi-objective optimization method for the exhaust manifold by using Divided Range Multi-objective Genetic Algorithm.
+In their research paper they have developed a multiobjective optimization method for the exhaust manifold by using Divided Range Multi objective Genetic Algorithm.
+[4]

-Hong Han-Chi et.al.
-[5] In their research paper they used GT-Power, 1-dimensional software, for estimating the engine performance of a single cylinder IC engine.
+In their research paper they used GT-Power, 1-dimensional software, for estimating the engine performance of a single cylinder IC engine.
+[5]

-Taner Gocmez et.al.[6] in their "Designing Exhaust Manifolds Using Integral Engineering Solutions" focused on the development of a reliable approach to predict failure of exhaust manifolds and on the removal of structural weaknesses through the optimization of design.
+Designing Exhaust Manifolds Using Integral Engineering Solutions focused on the development of a reliable approach to predict failure of exhaust manifolds and on the removal of structural weaknesses through the optimization of design.
+[6]

-Martinez-Martinez et.al.
-[7] In their paper theyhad performed CFD analysis to estimate the performance of the exhaust manifold while placing the catalytic converter near to it (Close-Coupled Catalytic Converter).
+In their paper they had performed CFD analysis to estimate the performance of the exhaust manifold while placing the catalytic converter near to it (Close-Coupled Catalytic Converter).
+[7]

-Benny Paul et.al.
-[8] In this research paper he conducted CFD simulations on manifold of direct injection diesel engine.
+In this research paper he conducted CFD simulations on manifold of direct injection diesel engine.
 They had used the RANS (Reynolds Averaged Navier Stokes) solver approach with RNG k-ɛ turbulence model for the simulations.
-The flow inlet for the manifolds was modeled using 'pressure-inlet'.
+The flow inlet for the manifolds was modeled using \pressure-inlet.[8]

-MohdSajid Ahmed et.al.
-[9] In his research paper theyhad applied CFD methods to identify the optimum exhaust manifold for a 4-stroke 4-cylinder SI engine.
+In his research paper they had applied CFD methods to identify the optimum exhaust manifold for a 4-stroke 4-cylinder SI engine.[9]

-I.P.
-Kandylas et.al.
-[10] In this paper theyhad developed an exhaust system heat transfer model that included the steady state and transient heat conduction as well as convection and radiation.
+In this paper they had developed an exhaust system heat transfer model that included the steady state and transient heat conduction as well as convection and radiation.[10]